Supplement to All Methods

 Help on accessing alternative formats, such as Portable Document Format (PDF), MP3 and WAV files, can be obtained in the alternate format help section.

-The following information is offered as a supplement to all methods published in The Compendium of Analytical Methods.
-The purpose of the attached is to provide additional information (such as: source(s) of materials, critical steps, confirmation steps, or helpful hints etc.).
+The following information is offered as a supplement to all the methods in The Compendium of Analytical Methods, and may be used with any method, unless otherwise specified.
+The purpose of this supplement is to provide additional information (such as source(s) of materials, critical steps, confirmation steps, or helpful hints etc.).